| CONFUCIUSLife and Deeds

 understanding, and versatility, respectively.21 Later all

-In his late fifties Confucius left the state of Lu to travel
+three of them held important positions in the Chi family.22 In his late fifties Confucius left the state of Lu to travel

 to other states in order to see if he could advise other rulers